top of page

 Saturday, July 8, 4:00-5:00 pm

 Join Delia Marshall for a special Open Hours, dedicated to the art of letter writing.
 Take a few minutes in a natural setting to connect with someone in your life through the written word.
 Materials available.
-Read more about the history of letter writing here. .
+Read more about the history of letter writing here.
+Be part of this experimental series of open hours with a special focus! .

 Sunday, July 9, 4:00-5:30